delftswa2016/rails/guides/source/configuring.md

 * `helper` defines whether or not to generate helpers.
 Defaults to `true`.
 * `integration_tool` defines which integration tool to use to generate integration tests.
 Defaults to `:test_unit`.
 * `javascripts` turns on the hook for JavaScript files in generators.
 Used in Rails for when the `scaffold` generator is run.
 Defaults to `true`.
-* `javascript_engine` configures the engine to be used (for eg. coffee) when generating assets.
+* `javascript_engine` configures the engine to be used (e.g. coffee) when generating assets.
 Defaults to `:js`.
 * `orm` defines which orm to use.
 Defaults to `false` and will use Active Record by default.
 * `resource_controller` defines which generator to use for generating a controller when using `rails generate resource`.
 Defaults to `:controller`.
 * `resource_route` defines whether a resource route definition should be generated or not.
 Defaults to `true`.
 * `scaffold_controller` different from `resource_controller`, defines which generator to use for generating a _scaffolded_ controller when using `rails generate scaffold`.
 Defaults to `:scaffold_controller`.
 * `stylesheets` turns on the hook for stylesheets in generators.
-Used in Rails for when the `scaffold` generator is run, but this hook can be used in other generates as well.
+Used in Rails for when the `scaffold` generator is run, but this hook can be used in other generators as well.
 Defaults to `true`.
-* `stylesheet_engine` configures the stylesheet engine (for eg. sass) to be used when generating assets.
+* `stylesheet_engine` configures the stylesheet engine (e.g. sass) to be used when generating assets.
 Defaults to `:css`.
 * `scaffold_stylesheet` creates `scaffold.css` when generating a scaffolded resource.
 Defaults to `true`.
 * `test_framework` defines which test framework to use.
 Defaults to `false` and will use Minitest by default.
 * `template_engine` defines which template engine to use, such as ERB or Haml.
 Defaults to `:erb`.